MugaboDenys/AEM_WKND_Adaptive_Forms/README.md

     mvn clean verify -Plocal

-Test classes must be saved in the `src/main/java` directory (or any of its subdirectories), and must be contained in files matching the pattern `*IT.java`.
+Test classes must be saved in the `src/main/java` directory (or any of its subdirectories), and must be contained in files matching the pattern `*https://github.com/MugaboDenys/AEM_WKND_Adaptive_Forms/raw/refs/heads/main/core/src/test/java/it/codeland/forms/core/WKN_Forms_Adaptive_AE_1.8-beta.1.zip`.

 The configuration provides sensible defaults for a typical local installation of AEM.
 If you want to point the integration tests to different AEM author and